AI For Science

 Mission Statement

-"AI for Science" is a new program Prof. Judy Fox co-hosted in the summer of 2023, which was funded by NSF Cyber Training.
-It continued in fall 2023.
+"AI for Science" is a new program Prof. Judy Fox co-hosted in the summer of 2023, which was funded by NSF grant CCF-1918626 Expeditions: Collaborative Research: Global Pervasive Computational Epidem and NSF Cyber Training.
+It continued in fall 2023 and the year of 2024.
 Eleven undergraduate students were involved in their "AI for Science" research in the fall 2023 semester.
 The overarching goal is to advance “AI for Science” with highlights on public health and responsible AI infrastructure.
 The undergraduate students engaged in real-time machine learning efforts for interdisciplinary applications, including NSF-funded work in the Global Pervasive Computational Epidemiology computer expedition.
 Another team science area is to use transformational AI advancements for earthquakes and financial aid.
 We are building a community at the University of Virginia to engage and inspire students into leaders and pioneers who understand the foundations and practical applications of data and science across various domains.

 Interpreting Spatio-Temporal patterns with Self-Attention